 Renew items, view checked out items, fines/fees, and items on hold.
 Opt into text message notifications and create preferred searches.

 Request books, articles, and journals from other libraries when not available through USD libraries or the Circuit.
 Please review the Interlibrary Loan policies.

 Students, faculty, and staff may extend the loan period of borrowed materials by the length of the original loan period (i.e., 14 days).
 Renewal of FST material must be done at the reference desk in the FST Library.
 To avoid fines, borrowed materials must be renewed by the borrower on or before the due date.
 Commuters who cannot renew an item in person, please contact the FST library by phone or email to arrange for renewal.

 In most cases you are sent a reminder notice shortly before the due date reminding you that your materials are coming due, but you are responsible for returning or renewing materials by the due date.

 FST follows USD’s replacement policy for lost library materials.
 Materials not returned to FST Library are billed at the cost the library incurs for replacement plus a $40 replacement fee.
 Patrons can get the replacement cost refunded if the material is returned and the late fine is paid.
 Borrowing privileges are suspended once a student accumulates $20 in fines.

 Students are limited to checking out a maximum of 10 items at any given time.

-Please turn your mobile phones to mute before entering the library and restrict any talking to necessary comments, so as not to disturb the study of others.
-Quiet conversation is permitted only in the front of the library where the reference desk and copy machine are located.
+To maintain a study atmosphere in the library please turn your mobile phones to mute before entering and restrict any speaking to necessary comments so as not to disturb the study of others.
+Quiet conversation is permitted only in the front of the library, where the reference desk and copy machine are located.
 All other areas of the library are considered quiet zones.

 The FST library committee meets once every semester and consists of the library director, vice president, a faculty member and a student representative.